WHMCS/developer-docs/payment-gateways/callbacks.md

 ```

 Use this function to apply the payment to an invoice.

-The first parameter should be the invoice ID to apply the payment to.
+* The first parameter should be the invoice ID to apply the payment to.
-The second parameter should be the unique transaction ID provided by the Payment Gateway.
+* The second parameter should be the unique transaction ID provided by the payment gateway.
-The third parameter should be the amount to be credited to the invoice.
+* The third parameter should be the amount to be credited to the invoice.
 If this value is `0` or an empty string, the payment will be assumed to be the full balance due for the invoice.
-The fourth parameter should be the fee charged by the gateway.
-If this is unavailable, set this to "0.00".
+* The fourth parameter should be the fee charged by the gateway.
+If this is unavailable, set this to `0.00`.
-The fifth parameter should be your Gateway Module Name.
+* The fifth parameter should be your gateway module name.
 You can use `$gatewayParams['name']` for this.

 This documentation assumes you are following the sample callback file in the sample module which defines this variable and populates it with the gateway parameters from WHMCS.